With Edible Vine Plants!

 are some popular legume plants.

-Tubers -- Potato vines, the air potato (or cinnamon vine) and sweet potato vines have edible tubers
+- Tubers -- Potato vines, the air potato (or cinnamon vine) and sweet potato vines are all plants which have edible tubers

 The kudzu vine also has quite attractive

-edible foliage (and edible flowers), but is extremely invasive in hot,
+edible foliage (and edible flowers), but are extremely invasive plants in hot,

-humid climates, so avoid planting it in those conditions.
+humid climates, so avoid planting kudzu in those conditions.

 mainly for seasoning are the vanilla vine and the pepper vine (Piper

-nigrum -- other species called "pepper vine" are poisonous).
+nigrum only -- other species of plants called "pepper vine" are poisonous).

 Want to talk about edible vines with people